 - No discussions about money: You will hardly find someone with the same budget as you.
 At best you have the same expectations and are both willing to spend some extra money every now and then.
 Like taking a taxi after a long hike, instead of waiting for the bus.
 At worst you end up arguing about the entrace fee of that temple you are so eager to see.

 - Personal growth: Your partner will always somehow distract you from yourself.
 It’s the same with our everyday occupations.
 It keeps your mind busy.
 If you only need to take care of yourself your mind is free.
 You can reflect on your life without distraction.
 You can discover what makes you happy.
 You can discover who you really are.
 You can get into peace with yourself.
 Of course you can do the same when you are still at home or travelling with a partner.
 But the temptation to concentrate on something else is always present.
 Especially nowadays with social media and all that stuff.
 No matter how fast you run, you will never completly catch up.
 There is just too much going on.
-Like an infinite loop.
+Like an infinite loop, youll never reach the end.

 Disadvantages of travelling solo: